Top Biden Donors Bailed Out by Trump's Coronavirus Relief Program

 The real estate giant was not the only firm with ties to Biden that benefited from the Trump administration’s relief efforts.

-An entertainment company based out of Santa Monica, California –Sidney Kimmel Entertainment, LLC – received between $150,000 to $350,000 in PPP funds on April 11.
+An entertainment company based out of Santa Monica, California—Sidney Kimmel Entertainment, LLC—received between $150,000 to $350,000 in PPP funds on April 11.
 The company, which was founded in 2004 by philanthropist and film producer Sidney Kimmel, is a film production, finance, and distribution company.
 It has produced Hollywood blockbusters like 2007’s the Kite Runner and the American remake of Death at a Funeral in 2010.

 Kimmel, whom Forbes estimates has a net worth of $1.3 billion, is a longtime Democrat super donor.
 On March 16 of this year, he donated $100,000 to Unite the Country.
 The following day, on March 17, Kimmel donated $2,800 directly to Biden’s presidential campaign.